samboy/OpenChessFontFairy/README.md

 * TMVWL are the corresponding black pieces
 * A `+` is an empty black square
 * A ` ` (blank space) is an empty white square

+Note that the mapping is (generally) compatible with Chess Merida and Armando Hernandez Marroquin’s other excellent freeware Chess fonts.

 Uppercase pieces are on black squares; lowercase pieces are on white squares.